 This code creates a simple 'Hello World' app using React Native.

-Expo is a good choice for developers who want a more streamlined and optimized development experience, while React Native is a good choice for developers who want more control over the native modules and dependencies.
+Expo is a good choice for developers who want to build cross-platform apps with a set of pre-built components and a CLI, while React Native is a good choice for developers who want more control over the native modules and APIs.

 A framework for building native mobile apps with JavaScript, TypeScript, Angular, or Vue.js.
 NativeScript gives direct access to native platform APIs without requiring Objective-C, Swift, or Java knowledge.